 Details: Dir.
 Delbert Mann.
 Perf.
 Cary Grant, Doris Day, Gig Young, Audrey Meadows.
 Universal-International, 1962.

-Synopsis: A rich man (Grant) and a young woman (Day) begin a relationship—but she wants marriage while he wants only an affair.
-In one hilarious scene, Grant and his friend (Young) break into a motel room in order to find Day, but they end up interrupting a romantic tryst between a librarian and her would-be lover.
+Synopsis: A rich man (Cary Grant) and a young woman (Doris Day) begin a relationship—but she wants marriage while he wants only an affair.
+In one comedic scene, Grant and his friend (Gig Young) break into a motel room in order to find Day, but they end up interrupting a romantic tryst between a librarian and her would-be lover.

 Role Call: Barbara Collentine as Mrs. Smith—Comic Relief (female)